-Held downtown, the Boulder Creek Festival celebrates the unofficial beginning of summer with four performance stages, carnival rides, arts and crafts and a rubber duck race down the creek.
+Held downtown, the three-day Boulder Creek Festival celebrates the unofficial beginning of summer with three performance stages, carnival rides, arts and crafts and a rubber duck race down the creek.
 You'll find both residents and visitors gathering at the Boulder County Farmers' Market to shop for fresh produce from local growers as well as baked goods, flowers and crafts.
 The market, on 13th Street adjacent to Central Park, is open Wed.
 4-8, early May-early Oct. and Sat.
 8-2, early Apr.-late Nov.

 Visitor Centers Boulder Convention and Visitors Bureau 2440 Pearl St. Boulder, CO 80302.
 Phone:(303)442-2911 or (800)444-0447

 ShoppingIn Boulder's downtown historic area, not far from the University of Colorado campus, is Pearl Street, a four-block, pedestrian-only outdoor mall lined with bookstores, art galleries, coffeehouses, boutiques and restaurants.
 Street performers and seasonal arts and crafts shows help contribute to a fun atmosphere.

 Just east of 28th Street (US 36) between Arapahoe Avenue and Walnut Street is Twenty Ninth Street, an open-air lifestyle center combining retail establishments with dining and outdoor gathering spots.
 Joining Macy's are shops such as LOFT, Anthropologie, Apple Store, Victoria's Secret and a J. Crew Mercantile.